Ritvik479/gesture-bot-group31-CS671/README.md

 | 4 — ZMQ | vision_node is reachable, receives a valid 99-float message | `vision_node.py` running in another terminal |
 | 5 — Assets | MuJoCo XML and RL TorchScript policy load, joint/actuator counts printed | Unitree assets in `models/` |

 Stages 2 and 3 show **SKIP** (not FAIL) if their files don't exist yet — this is expected before capture and training.

-For Stage 4, start `vision_node.py` in a separate terminal first, then run `debug.py`.
-The ZMQ check has a 3-second timeout.
+For Stage 4, start `vision_node.py` in a separate terminal first; the ZMQ check has a 3-second timeout.

 ---

 ## Key Design Decisions

+**Single IL model** — One `BehavioralCloningMLP` handles all 5 gestures.
+Rather than training a separate classifier or one model per gesture, the brain continuously regresses arm joint angles from raw landmark coordinates.
+The robot naturally interpolates between poses as the person transitions between gestures.

 **22 DOF (not 23)** — The waist joints present in the G1 URDF spec are absent from the MuJoCo XML used here.
 The joint list was reduced accordingly: 6 left leg + 6 right leg + 5 left arm + 5 right arm = 22.

-**Hybrid control** — Arms are driven by imitation learning (your MediaPipe pose → BehavioralCloningMLP → joint targets).
+**Hybrid control** — Arms are driven by imitation learning (MediaPipe pose → IL brain → joint targets).
 Legs are driven by a pre-trained RL locomotion policy.
-This separation means arm teleoperation doesn't interfere with walking stability.
+This separation means arm teleoperation does not interfere with walking stability.

 **ZMQ PUB/SUB** — `vision_node.py` and `inference.py` are decoupled processes communicating over ZMQ.
-This keeps vision latency independent of simulation step time and allows the stale-data guard in `inference.py` to decay arms smoothly to neutral if the camera feed is lost.
+Vision latency is independent of simulation step time.
+If the camera feed is lost, a stale-data guard decays the arms smoothly back to neutral.

 **Wrist locking** — Both wrist roll joints are locked to 0.0 in inference.
-The IL brain outputs 8 values (4 per arm, wrists excluded) to reduce training complexity and avoid noisy wrist predictions from mediapipe hand landmarks.
+The IL brain outputs 8 values (4 per arm, wrists excluded) to reduce training complexity and avoid noisy wrist predictions from MediaPipe hand landmarks.

 ---

 ## Troubleshooting

 **`mp.solutions` AttributeError on import**
-Use explicit submodule imports instead of `mp.solutions.*` at module level, or downgrade MediaPipe: `pip install mediapipe==0.10.9`
+Use explicit submodule imports or downgrade MediaPipe: `pip install mediapipe==0.10.9`

 **Stage 4 ZMQ times out**
 Make sure `vision_node.py` is running in a separate terminal before executing `debug.py`.

 **MuJoCo XML not found**
-Check that `xml_path` in `config/inference_config.yaml` points to the correct location of the G1 scene XML from `unitree_rl_gym`.
+Check that `xml_path` in `config/inference_config.yaml` points to the correct location of the G1 scene XML copied from `unitree_rl_gym`.

 **Robot falls immediately**
 Verify `config/inference_config.yaml` values for `default_angles`, `kps`, `kds`, and `num_actions` match the RL policy's expected observation space (input=47, output=12).